Water supply and sanitation in Canada: Montreal

 The water supply of Montréal is taken from lac Saint-Louis, lac des Deux-Montagnes, Rivière des Prairies and the St. Lawrence River.
-This water is then treated in seven plants with a daily capacity of 2,917,000 m³ for 1.8 million residents and industries, businesses and institutions.
+This water is then treated in seven plants with a daily capacity of 2,917,000 m3 for 1.8 million residents and industries, businesses and institutions.
 The river receives untreated liquid waste from metropolitan Montreal and the newly developed suburbs by way of over 150 discharge outlets.
 Whenever there is significant rainfall on the island of Montreal, household sewage is mixed with the city street rainwater and discharged untreated into the river.

 The Rivière des Prairies used to receive massive discharges of untreated waste water from the city, turning it into essentially an open sewer; however, ecological intervention and modern waste water treatment mostly reversed the damage and the river is often considered clean by the RSMA(Réseau de suivi du milieu aquatique), and suitable for swimming.
 A CAN$10 billion investment program is underway in Montreal to upgrade water treatment plants, to replace ageing water pipes and to install roughly 23,000 meters for industries, businesses and institutions until 2013.

 Ottawa

-Most of Ottawa's drinking water is drawn from the Ottawa River and treated at the City's two water purification plants at Britannia and Lemieux Island.
+Most of Ottawa's drinking water is drawn from the Ottawa River and treated at the city's two water purification plants at Britannia and Lemieux Island.
 After treatment, Ottawa's clean water supply is then pressurized and distributed naturally using the flow of the Ottawa River.
 This process occurs at the Fleet Street Pumping Station, Ottawa's oldest water treatment facility and the last remaining example of gravity-based water pumping in Canada.
 The city's wastewater is discharged after treatment at the Robert O. Pickard Environmental Centre - the city's only wastewater treatment plant located in the East End near Rockcliffe Airport.
 Most houses are metered and an average resident of Ottawa uses approximately 250 liters of water a day.
 The 23,000 m2 Britannia Water Treatment Plant, which is situated on 18.7 hectares of city property adjacent to the Britannia Yacht Club, and the Britannia Conservation area centered on the NCC's Mud Lake was commissioned and constructed between 1956 and 1959.
 It treats an average of about 200 megalitres of water a day.
 The Britannia Water Treatment Plant was included amongst other architecturally interesting and historically significant buildings in Doors Open Ottawa, held June 2 and 3, 2012.

 Toronto

 Toronto obtains all its drinking water from Lake Ontario.
 It is then treated in four treatment plants, three along the shore of the lake and one on Centre Island.
-Waste water is treated in four waste water treatment plants.
+Waste water is treated in four treatment plants.
 Average household use was 315 cubic meters/year in 2006.
 The average annual water and waste water bill in 2006 was CAN$429 for metered customers.
 In 2006, there were about 72,000 un-metered customers in Toronto.
-In 2007 the City began providing meters to flat-rate customers and upgrading meters of all 465,000 other customers to enable automated, radio-based meter reading by 2015.
+In 2007 the city began providing meters to flat-rate customers and upgrading meters of all 465,000 other customers to enable automated, radio-based meter reading by 2015.